License Plate Recognition (LPR)

 - Click on the active permit for which you wish to add your vehicle (GNR/PNR/CNR etc.).
 You DO NOT need to add it to the AVI Deposit

 - On the "Permit Details" page you will see a list of "Associated Vehicles."
 If you do not see your vehicle then you will need to add your vehicle.

-- At the bottom, click on "Add Vehicle to Permit".
+- At the bottom, click on "Add Vehicles to Permit" button.